Irritation and inflammation around the penis and testicles can occur if the sensitive skin in these areas comes into contact with:

 - Keep the area dry and free from sweat to make it difficult for fungal infections to survive.

 - Change underwear daily.

-- If you are in pain, get advice from your doctor or pharmacist on medicines you can take.
+If you are in pain, ask your doctor or pharmacist for advice on medicines you can take.

-- Tell your sexual partner(s) so they can also be examined and treated, if necessary.
-Avoid any sexual contact with others until the infection has cleared.
+Tell your sexual partner(s) about the irritation so they can be examined and treated, if necessary.
+Avoid any sexual contact with others until the infection has cleared up.

 Not sure what to do next?